UL-FRI/docs.rdc.si/docs/FRIDA/access.md

 ## Registration

 Once granted access to your request, you will receive a Teleport signup link.
-Open the link, click on _Other sign-in options_ and follow the instructions to register a password and OTP device.
+Open the link, click on _Use password_ and follow the instructions to register a password and OTP device.
 You can also register a hardware key (Apple Touch ID, Windows Hello, or Yubikey) for passwordless web access.

 !!! warning
     Registration of a password and OTP device during the registration process is mandatory, otherwise you will later not be able to register a hardware key for CLI access.